stacksgov/sips/sips/sip-026/sip-026-sbtc_peg.md

 While Bitcoin on its own cannot be used with smart contracts, sBTC provides a bridge of value from the Bitcoin Blockchain to the Stacks Blockchain to enable users who only own BTC to utilize the capability of smart contracts without switching to a new currency.
 This SIP aims to describe the high level sBTC system and the criteria for signer selection.

-The sBTC Bootstrap phase is part of an iterative release process to simplify implementation and accelerate the sBTC release timeline.
-The initial phase does not include the complete feature set described in the [original sBTC design documents](https://github.com/stacksgov/sips/blob/e6b3233e76c22cfd6ef02f21add66696b9e4c314/sips/sip-025/sip-025-sbtc.md).
-This SIP does not attempt to describe the low-level technical details of any subsequent releases, which will be provided in a future SIP addendum.
+This first iteration of sBTC is purely at the application layer and does not affect network consensus or operation.
+This SIP does not attempt to describe the technical details of this or any subsequent sBTC releases; it only seeks to get community approval for the requirements of the sBTC bootstrap signers.

 ## Introduction